 - 1 tablespoon grapeseed or other neutral oil

-- 2 tablespoons freshly squeezed lime juice, plus several wedges for serving
+- 2 tablespoons (30 mL) freshly squeezed lime juice plus wedges for serving

-- large handful of fresh cilantro leaves, roughly chopped
+- large handful fresh cilantro leaves roughly chopped

-- large handful of fresh basil leaves, torn (Thai is best, but Italian will work in a pinch)
+- large handful fresh basil leaves, preferably Thai torn

 - 1 tablespoon roasted red chili paste

-- 4 wild Alaskan sockeye salmon fillets (roughly 4-5 ounces each), skin-on
+- 4 (4-5 ounce) wild Alaskan sockeye salmon fillets, skin-on

 - kosher salt